SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 .. testcode:: typealias-with-generic-constraint

-   -> typealias DictionaryOfInts<T: Hashable> = Dictionary<T, Int>
+   -> typealias DictionaryOfInts<Key: Hashable> = Dictionary<Key, Int>

-The type alias must not introduce additional generic constraints because the type alias and the existing type may be used interchangeably.
+Because the type alias and the existing type can be used interchangeably, the type alias can't introduce additional generic constraints.

 ..
 Note that the compiler doesn't currently enforce this.
 For example, this works but shouldn't:
      typealias ProvidingMoreSpecificConstraints<T: Comparable & Hashable> = Dictionary<T, Int>